gibfahn/node-red.github.io/docs/getting-started/adding-nodes.md

 You will need to restart Node-RED for it to pick-up the new nodes.

+### Adding npm packaged nodes to an existing project

+If you already have a project with Node-RED as a dependency, you can simply add npm modules containing nodes directly to your `package.json`.

+    npm install --save <npm-package-name>

 ### Installing individual node files

 It is also possible to install nodes by copying their `.js` and `.html` files into